Bathroom Storage Ideas: Solutions for Storing Bath Supplies

 Wicker Basket Storage

 What could be easier than lining up baskets on a shelf?
 Often the most straightforward ideas are also the best.
 Before you throw down money on a fancy solution, scout the house for everyday items you can press into service: pottery bowls, serving platters, baskets, tin buckets, and glassware offer practicality and character.
+Leftover packaging containers and jars can also be given a facelift with decorative papers.
 Group items into containers by type (hair products, cosmetics, cleaning supplies).

 22 of 25